maxidl/informatiCup2019-LabWITT-EA/README.md

 By default, two local networks are used for our approach.
 If you want to train your own models, check out our repo: https://github.com/MaximilianIdahl/gtsrb-models-keras.

+### Future Work and Todos
+* Develop a web-based application of this tool
+* Support to set local models easy as target
+* Integrate the functionality of the CPPN repository (but only support torch?)